apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

  * Apache Fortress Rest is a JAX-RS Web application that allows the Apache Fortress Core APIs to be called over an HTTP interface.
  * It deploys inside of any compliant Java Servlet container although here we'll be using Apache Tomcat.

+ The system architecture of a typical Apache Fortress Rest deployment:

+ (*REST/JSON Client*)<---HTTP--->(*Fortress REST*)<---in-process API call--->(*Fortress Core*)<---LDAPv3--->(*Directory Server*)

+ * REST/JSON Client is any HTTP interface that supports the message formats.
+ * Fortress Rest is this project's main artifact, a web application archive (.war) file that deploys into servlet containers like Apache Tomcat.
+ * Fortress Core is a set of Java APIs that do the actual work, a one-to-one mapping between a fortress rest service and core api.
+ * Directory Server is OpenLDAP, ApacheDS or any other LDAPv3 server instance.

+ The security credentials of the caller are passed into call chain by the *REST/JSON Client* as standard HTTP basic auth headers and verified by the Apache Fortress Realm.
+This is where the role activation occurs creating an RBAC session.

+ This RBAC session is then handled by the container for the duration of the HTTP request, in the standard java.security.Principle format.
+ The user's RBAC session is retrieved from the container using standard Java API conveniently setting the stage for the checks that follow.

 ### Apache Fortress Rest security model includes:

 ### 1. TLS